ACE-Genomics/wxspipe/README.md

 ## Just go

 Now you are ready to go but first you will need to create/edit an init file, that is, a file describing your data.
-This is an example,
+This is an example for building the *gVCF* files,

 ```
 # Source dir of FASTA or CRAM files